IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 1. Initialize the simulation context (= creates a named tuple)
 2. Call the UDF by first passing the context and then any user-defined arguments

-Let's write an order function that generates orders based on signals:
+Let's write our own order function that generates orders based on signals:

 ```pycon
 >>> @njit  # (1)!